jamieyello/DownUnder-UI/README.md

 # DownUnder UI
 A UI library built with .NET Core and MonoGame 3.8.
 Compatible with all platforms MonoGame supports; Android, iOS, Windows, and more.

-Still in early development.
+Closer to usable than not, but still in development.

 ## Features
  - Familiar functionality and workflow with Windows Forms and Qt.